-This lemon olive oil cake is sunshine in dessert form, with a light, tender crumb and bright lemon flavor in every bite.
-Elegant yet simple, it’s an effortless cake to make.
+This lemon olive oil cake has a light, tender crumb and bright lemon flavor in every bite.
+Elegant yet simple, it’s an effortless one-bowl recipe that stays moist for days!

 Moist lemon olive oil cake slice showing tender crumb, dusted with powdered sugar.